Wanted: One Movie & TV Organizer to Rule Them All

 For a full overview of EpisodeCalendar, see my previous post: How I Tamed Peak TV with EpisodeCalendar.

-As much as I love EpisodeCalendar, it is not a complete solution.
+As much as I love EpisodeCalendar, it’s not a complete solution.
 What’s missing?

-• Unlike IMDb, EpisodeCalendar doesn’t offer a custom notes field for entries on your watch queue.
+- Unlike IMDb, EpisodeCalendar doesn’t offer a custom notes field for titles on your lists.

-• EpisodeCalendar indicates the original network or streamer for a show, but it doesn’t tell you WHERE you currently can view a particular TV series or episode.
-In other words, it does not provide streaming availability.
+- EpisodeCalendar indicates the original network or streamer for a show, but it doesn’t provide current streaming availability.

-• EpisodeCalendar does not have native mobile apps.
-However, its website is mobile optimized.
+- EpisodeCalendar doesn’t have native mobile apps.
+However, its website is mobile-optimized.

-Note: While updating this post, I took a quick “test drive” of a web app called TV Time, which has a feature set similar to EpisodeCalendar (but also offers a mobile app).
+Note: In 2022, I took a quick “test drive” of a web app called TV Time, which has a feature set similar to EpisodeCalendar (but also offers a mobile app).
 The result: an epic fail.
-The site was extremely buggy and several core features were working only intermittently (e.g. adding shows to the Watchlist) or not at all (e.g. the calendar never loaded when I set it to display only “My shows”).
-I turned off my ad-blocker and also tried a second browser with no luck.
-Also, I found the user interface confusing.
+The site was extremely buggy and several core features were working only intermittently (e.g., adding shows to the Watchlist) or not at all (e.g., the calendar never loaded when I set it to display only “My shows”).
+I turned off my ad blocker and also tried a second browser with no luck.
+I also found the user interface confusing.
+I haven’t re-tried it since then; if you’ve had better luck, let me know in the comments.

 JustWatch